emykes/SkinCancerImageClassification/README.md

 ## Conclusions

 The final model has 91% accuracy and 90% recall scores.
 I recommend that this final model can be used as a decision support tool by dermatologists and/or medical professionals as a part of their clinical diagnosis.
 Using this tool can help medical professionals to classify 92% of the benign lesions and 91% of the malignant lesions correctly.
 The model predicts the class correctly if the skin lesion image does not have any extra disturbances.
-I recommend using the model for the clean skin lesion images, in order to reduce the noise from the image so that the model focuses only on the lesion itself.
+I recommend using the model only for the clean skin lesion images, in order to reduce the noise from the image so that the model focuses only on the lesion itself.
 This model can be deployed as an app for medical professionals to check whether patient's skin lesions is melanoma or not.
 This app can be used as a first step of the melanoma diagnosis, and can help to reduce the unnecessary biopsies.

 As a next step, I would like to do deep learning classification by inserting metadata information along with desmoscopic images into the model in order to increase overall scores of the model.
 According to one recent research article, called [Deep Learning Classifier with Patient’s Metadata of Dermoscopic Images in Malignant Melanoma Detection](https://www.dovepress.com/deep-learning-classifier-with-patientrsquos-metadata-of-dermoscopic-im-peer-reviewed-fulltext-article-JMDH) CNN model which includes both image and metadata can increase the accuracy of classification in malignant melanoma detection even with limited data.
 I also would like to remove any sticker, ruler, or hair from the dermoscopic images so that model only focusses on the lesions itself, not any other possible disturbances.